-Fish Population Management-Objective is to implement fish stocking programs and/or fish eradication actions to maintain fish populations at levels consistent with habitat conditions and other limiting factors.
+Fish Population Management- Objective is to implement fish stocking programs and/or fish eradication actions to maintain fish populations at levels consistent with habitat conditions and other limiting factors.
 Objective accomplished, data presented.

 Technical Guidance- To review projects by federal, state and local government agencies and private parties that have the potential to affect fisheries resources, and to provide technical advice or decisions to mitigate impacts on these resources.
 Provide landowners and other private parties with technical advice and information to sustain and enhance fisheries resources.
-Objective accomplished: ten 310 projects were reviewed and six 124 projects were reviewed with state and local agencies; attended six walleye unlimited meetings and helped with four school programs and fishing events related to the "Hooked on Fishing" program.
+Objective accomplished: (26) 310 and (15) 124 projects were reviewed along with one sub-division and one waste water review with state and local agencies; attended three walleye unlimited meetings and helped with three school programs and fishing events related to the "Hooked on Fishing" program.